Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection: Introduction

+\textbf{Related work.} Anomaly detection in time series is a problem in which the goal is to identify anomalous points \emph{within} the time-series that can indicate potential anomalies.
+There is a vast body of literature on methods for this problem, and a reference can be found in \cite{aggarwal2017outlier}.
+However, this paper focuses on a different problem: abnormal time-series detection, in which the goal is to identify if the \emph{entire} query time-series is abnormal.
+The fundamental approach in the latter problem involves computing the distance between a new query time-series and a reference time-series, and comparing the resulting distance against a given threshold to determine if the new query time-series is abnormal.

 The DTW distance is commonly used for quantifying the similarity/distance between two time-series~\cite{sakoe1978dynamic, keogh2001derivative, muller2007dynamic, cuturi2017soft}.
-However, due to the complex discrete nature of the DTW algorithm, it is difficult to quantify the uncertainty of the DTW distance, i.e., it is difficult to analyze how the uncertainty in the two observed time-series is transmitted to their DTW distance.
-Therefore, to our knowledge, there are neither exact methods nor asymptotic approximation methods for the statistical inference on the DTW distance.
+However, due to the complex discrete nature of the DTW algorithm, it is difficult to quantify the uncertainty of the DTW distance.
+Therefore, to our knowledge, there are neither valid methods nor asymptotic approximation methods for the statistical inference on the DTW distance.
 Due to the lack of valid statistical inference method, when decision making is conducted based on DTW distance, it is difficult to properly control the risk of the incorrect decision.

-The notion of conditional SI has been known before, but it has been actively studied in the past few years after the seminal work by Lee et al.~\cite{lee2016exact}.
-In their work and several following studies, conditional SI is used for statistical inference on the features of linear models which are selected by a feature selection algorithm such as Lasso.
-The basic idea of conditional SI is to make inference based on the sampling distribution of the test statistic conditional on a selection event.
-In the case of the conditional SI for Lasso, the authors succeeded in deriving the sampling distribution of the test statistic conditional on the selected features and their signs, and proposed a method for computing the conditional sampling distribution.
-Statistical inference based on a conditional sampling distribution is still valid in the sense that the FPR can be properly controlled at the specified significance level.

-After the seminal work \citep{lee2016exact}, many conditional SI approaches for various feature selection methods were proposed in the literature \citep{loftus2015selective, yang2016selective, tibshirani2016exact, suzumura2017selective}.
-Furthermore, theoretical analyses and new computational methods for conditional SI are still being actively studied \citep{fithian2014optimal, le2021parametric, duy2021more, sugiyama2021more}.
-Besides, conditional SI has also been applied to various unsupervised learning problems such as change point detection \citep{hyun2018post, duy2020computing, sugiyama2021valid}, outlier detection \citep{chen2019valid, tsukurimichi2021conditional}, image segmentation \citep{tanizaki2020computing, duy2020quantifying}, and the Wasserstein distance \cite{duy2021exact}.
-However, to the best of our knowledge, no study to date can utilize the concept of conditional SI to provide an exact (non-asymptotic) statistical inference on the DTW distance which measures the similarity between two time-series.
-Figure \ref{fig:connection_si_lasso_dtw} demonstrate the connection between the proposed method and the seminal conditional SI work \cite{lee2016exact}.